Dynamic Batch Learning in High-Dimensional Sparse Linear Contextual Bandits: Fundamental Limits: Regret Lower Bound

 \subsection{Lower Bound for Fully Online Learning Setting}

-Lemma \ref{lem:bnd} and Lemma \ref{lem:prob} together establishes that the left-hand side of \eqref{eq:lowerbound} is greater or equal to the first term on the right-hand side when $M=O\big(\log{\log{(T/s_0)}}\big)$.
+So far we have establishesd the left-hand side of \eqref{eq:lowerbound} is greater or equal to the first term on the right-hand side when $M=O\big(\log{\log{(T/s_0)}}\big)$.
 When $M=\Omega\big(\log{\log{(T/s_0)}}\big)$, the first term is dominated by the second term, so it suffices to show that the regret is lower bounded by the second term.
-Lemma \ref{lem:online} completes the picture by showing the second part of the inequality.
+Lemma~\ref{lemma:online_modelc} completes the picture by showing the second part of the inequality.

-\begin{lemma} When $M = T$, under the same two-action independent Guassian contexts setting in Theorem~\ref{thm:dynamiclowerbnd}, we have (for some numerical constant $c$ independent of $T,M,d, s_0$):
+\begin{lemma} When $M = T$, there exists a two-arm setting with independent Guassian contexts, for which we have (for some numerical constant $c$ independent of $T,M,d, s_0$):